openfga/rfcs/20231212-modular-models.md

 To enable this scenario, we'd need to:

-- Define a modules with a set of types that reflect the resources/permissions for an app/service.
+- Define modules with a set of types that reflect the resources/permissions for an app/service.
 - Be able to reference types in other modules.

 Additionally, we'd need to be able to extend types from other modules to add relations to them.
 For example, the `Confluence` team would need to add a `can_create_space` relation to the `organization` type to allow users to create spaces.